menderbug/wormpowers/Characters/Glaistig Uaine.md

 ## Death Touch and Collection
 If desired, Ciara can collect imprints of parahumans using a touch-based ability on their body, killing the person in the process.
 On one occasion, she killed a mercenary by touching the crystal shell he enclosed around himself right before he could escape.

-Ciara can also seemingly collect imprints of parahumans who die within a unknown range of her, as she was shown to have had Bakuda and Grue in her collection despite not being in their immediate vicinity around the time of their deaths to touch them.
+Ciara can also seemingly collect imprints of parahumans who die within a unknown range of her, as she is shown to have has Bakuda and Grue in her collection despite not being in their immediate vicinity around the time of their deaths to touch them.
 However, she can avoid collecting a nearby deceased parahuman.
-It is implied by Ms. Yamada that Ciara had the ability to steal powers even before her second trigger, so what the exact changes to her power were before and after her second trigger are unknown.
+It is implied by Ms. Yamada that Ciara has the ability to steal powers even before her second trigger, so what the exact changes to her power were before and after her second trigger are unknown.

 ## Control of Parahuman Shadows
 At any one time, she can have the parahumans she has ‘claimed’ manifest as ghostly specters, complete with the ability to physically affect the world and use their powers; she normally limits herself to two or three, but can maintain more than that at the cost of significantly reduced individual power.
 They are seemingly limited to her immediate presence, and she can create multiple copies of a ghost through a duplicator ghost.
 She made twenty to thirty copies of a ghost, and later created multiple copies of Grey Boy.